tvn9/uiux/README.md

 ### Notes:

-**Low Fidelity** - is the basic sketch ether by pancil or by software tool to delivery a brainstorm concept of what the app might look like and what component or interactive form need to interact with end-user.
+**Low Fidelity** - is the basic sketch either by pencil or by a software tool to express a brainstorming concept of what the app might look like and what component or interactive form needs to interact with the end-user.

-**High Fidility** - is the fully design UI with real graphic, Typephography, images, detail layout of text, buttons... to demostrate, and communicate to client what the end product should look like.
+**High Fidelity** - is the full UI design with real graphics, typography, images, layout, buttons... to demonstrate, and communicate to the client what the end product should look like.

 ## Type, Color & Icons
 **Assignment 02** - Draw a simple wireframe